mikaras/words/README.md

 # Words

-Program to count occurencies of words in a text file.
+## Motivation
+Learn programming with C. Also learning how to use a file and sort words.

 ## Demo